-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Dymally is shown as a purple triangle. (analysis methodology)
+Dymally is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Dymally sponsored bills primarily in these issue areas:

 International Affairs (29%) Government Operations and Politics (22%) Health (11%) Armed Forces and National Security (11%) Foreign Trade and International Finance (8%) Education (8%) Law (6%) Immigration (5%)

 Some of Dymally’s most recently sponsored bills include...

 - H.J.Res.
 552 (102nd): Authorizing the Coalition for a National Memorial to Mahatma Gandhi to establish ...

 - H.R.
 5811 (102nd): District of Columbia Judicial Reorganization Act of 1992

 - H.Res.
 497 (102nd): Relating to ongoing violence connected with apartheid in South Africa.